Safety Dashboard-1i

 Purpose of the Measure:

 Wearing seat belts, adhering to posted speed limits, and limiting backing, are the very basics of a safe workplace.
-Seat belt use and following the posted speed limits are also Missouri State law.
+Seat belt use and following the posted speed limits are also Missouri state law.
 This measure will track how MoDOT is performing on the very basics of a safe workplace.
 This is just one small piece of a much larger effort to ensure every team member goes home safe each and every day.

 Measurement and Data Collection:

 Using telematics and GPS technology, MoDOT monitors and collects data about seat belt usage and speeding, among other metrics, in MoDOT’s fleet ensuring vehicles are being operated in a safe manner.
 This data is used extensively to answer customer questions regarding snow removal and investigate allegations of damage caused by MoDOT fleet.
+This measure will compare aggregate number of events along with rate events.
+Rate events may show a more accurate representation of events, while number of events may be skewed based on actual miles driven.
+The rate is broken down by exceptions that happen every 1,000 miles driven, which gives a fair comparison from month to month.

 Results Driver